arvigeus/AZ-204/Questions/Container Apps.md

 ---

-Question: You have an existing container map with a system assigned identity.
+Question: You have an existing container app with a system assigned identity.
 What happens when you finish using that app and delete it?

 - [ ] You can reuse this identity for another container app
 - [x] The system assigned identity gets deleted, thus cannot be reused